 Satellite technology would be immensely helpful to track these individuals in real-time, but such tags are still far too heavy to attach to these small birds, which only weigh between 14 and 19 grams, or about as much as three quarters.
 So, for the time being, geolocation technology is the best we can do to get the clearest picture of the birds’ overall journey.

-Last year, we deployed 10 units between our banding stations on Dewees Island, Kiawah Island, and St. Matthews.
-This summer, we recovered two of those units, which isn’t too bad of a return rate!
-It will take some time to retrieve and analyze the data from the units, but we’re all incredibly eager to see the great PABU migration mystery unravel!
+We deployed 10 units between our banding stations on Dewees Island, Kiawah Island, and St. Matthews.
+The next summer, we recovered two of those units, which isn’t too bad of a return rate!
+The bird from Dewees Island spent it's winter in Cuba!
+The bird from Saint Matthews spent it's winter in the Everglades / west coast region of Florida!

 In the meantime, here’s a list of what you can do to help Painted Buntings and keep those flying rainbows in our skies: